astoilkov/main-thread-scheduling/readme.md

 ## Overview

 The library ensures that:
-- the UI never freezes
+- the UI doesn't freeze
 - the user's computer fan doesn't spin
 - it can be easily integrated in an existing code base